Statistical Models for the Internet of Things:

 It will prepare learners in the following job roles to perform their responsibilities more effectively/ It will prepare learners for the following job roles:

-• IoT Engineer, specialists in machine learning
+- Specialists in machine learning

 Who Should Attend

-IoT Engineer, specialists in machine learning
+IoT engineers and specialists in machine learning.

 • Bachelor’s Degree in Computing or Mathematics, with programming knowledge